grupo-avispa/scitos2/README.md

  * [scitos_behavior_tree]: behavior tree nodes used to add functionality to your behaviors (emergency stop, reset motor stop, etc.).
  * [scitos2_core]: abstract interface (virtual base classes) for the Scitos Modules.
  * [scitos2_mira]: main node that interfaces with the MIRA framework.
+ * [scitos2_modules]: implementation of the MIRA authorities as modules.
  * [scitos2_msgs]: messages and services relating to Metralabs Scitos robot base.

 **Keywords:** ROS, ROS2, metralabs, mira, scitos